 You don’t need to repeat the same words endlessly throughout your content.

-And if that’s not enough, long-tail keywords are easier to naturally blend into your content, so make SEO copywriting more straightforward.
+And if that’s not enough, long-tail keywords are easier to blend into your content naturally, so make SEO copywriting more straightforward.

 Use titles and subheadings

-Whatever type of content you are putting online, your title is without doubt the most important part.
+Whatever type of content you are putting online, your title is, without doubt, the most crucial part.